iltar/blog-articles/drafts/symfony-security-made-simple.md

 ```

+> The expression has access to the request attributes, this means that if you use a Parameter Converter, you can access
+  the objects converted.

 #### The AuthorizationChecker

 The third most used access control method is [the `AuthorizationChecker`][7].
 In the previous example you can see the